DomingoGS/odin-calculator/README.md

 - Refactor the code to be cleaner and simpler

 ## Try the Calculator
-You can try the calculator yourself by going to this >LIVE DEMO<
+You can try the calculator yourself by going to this >LIVE DEMO< (link to be provided when ready)

 ## License
 All published assets and code in this repository are under the MIT License.

-Copyright (c) 2023 DomingoGS
+2023 DomingoGS